usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 - Have some familiarity with the [XML](https://www.w3.org/standards/xml/core), [JSON](https://www.json.org/), or [YAML](https://yaml.org/spec/) formats.
 - Review the [OSCAL Layers and Models](/concepts/layer/) documentation.
 - Review the latest [OSCAL Reference](/reference/latest/complete/).
+- Review [URI Usage](/concepts/uri-use/) to better understand how URIs are used in OSCAL.

 ## What are the OSCAL Extension Mechanisms?